KasraAlizadeh/Impact-of-Non-Gaussian-Noise-on-LDPC-Performance/README.md

 This project investigates the performance of Low-Density Parity-Check (LDPC) codes under non-Gaussian noise conditions.
 The primary goal is to simulate an LDPC-coded 64-QAM system and evaluate its Bit Error Rate (BER) and Signal-to-Noise Ratio (SNR) performance under both Additive White Gaussian Noise (AWGN) and non-Gaussian noise.

+## Collaboration

+This project is a collaboration between Politecnico di Milano and Nokia Corporation.
+It was presented at Nokia Corporation located in Vimercate, Lombardia, Italy.
+The project was supervised by Professor Maurizio Magarini.

 ## Objectives

 1. **Simulation under AWGN**: